 When the project went out to bid, bids came in from $1.6 million to $2.4 million.
 Teed told Moore that he would work with De Meza to get the project back within budget.
 Thereafter, Teed’s team of contractors gutted large parts of the house, excavated the lot and built most of the foundation.
 The foundation, however, was defective.
 It lacked waterproofing despite the property’s high water table.
 Teed was starting to sink.

-After Moore because are of the defects he halted all work on the project and terminated De Meza.
+Due to numerous defects discovered during the course of construction, Moore halted all work on the project and terminated De Meza.
 Thereafter, Moore’s father engaged consultants to examine the foundation.
 They concluded, despite strong resistance from Teed, that the foundation had to be torn out and replaced.
 By then, Moore had paid approximately $265,000 of the $900,000 of the promised costs of the renovations.
 Oh yeah, Teed also wasn’t a licensed contractor.

 In 2013, Moore filed suit against Teed and others for breach of contract, intentional misrepresentation, negligent misrepresentation, negligence, breach of fiduciary duties, negligence per se, violation of Business and Professions Code section 17200, professional negligence, and recover against license bonds.
 While quite a laundry of list of claims, interestingly, they didn’t sue Teed under Business and Professions Code section 7031.